Related Content

 Tips for making the easiest possible transfers across the city centre when travelling between St Pancras International and the other major stations in central London.

-| Last Updated: about 2 months ago
+| Last Updated: 27 days ago

 Share

-The guides on how to travel between St Pancras International and the other London stations are focused on, or at least include, the easiest routes, so that the simpler alternatives when travelling with heavy luggage or with young children etc can be followed.
+The guides below on how to travel between St Pancras International and the other London stations are focused on, or at least include, the easiest routes, so that the simpler alternatives when travelling with heavy luggage or with young children etc can be followed.

 At weekends the Underground lines and both the Elizabeth line and Thameslink trains can be impacted by construction work, those affecting the Underground and Elizabeth line trains can be looked up here, while those impacting the Thameslink trains, can be found here.